-IDLES share raucous new single 'Gift Horse'
+IDLES share raucous new single 'Gift Horse': "Look at us go!"

 The song is an aggressive, raucous rock track, driven by Bowen’s muscular, metallic riffs, with frontman Joe Talbot scowling “Look at him go” repeatedly over the chorus.

-Speaking about ‘Gift Horse’, IDLES frontman Joe Talbot has said: “Look at us go!
+Speaking about ‘Gift Horse’, Talbot said: “Look at us go!
 Music and movement for you and yours.
 Be bold and ride us like the disco donkeys we are.”

 The band have also announced details of three “out-store” UK shows to take place the week of the album’s release.
 They will play at Pryzm in Kingston on February 15, Electric Brixton in London on February 16 and a hometown show at the Marble Factory in Bristol on February 17.
 See here for ticket details.